 The General Studies curriculum comprises lower-division general education (p.
-58) courses required of students intending to earn an Associate of Arts (A.A.)., Bachelor of Arts (B.A.), or Bachelor of Science (B.S.) degree through the College of Adult & Professional Studies.
+56) courses required of students intending to earn an Associate of Arts (A.A.)., Bachelor of Arts (B.A.), or Bachelor of Science (B.S.) degree through the College of Adult & Professional Studies.
 Certain general education courses are also required for the Associate of Science (A.S.) degree.
-A.A. degree students will take elective courses (p.
-22) or earn credits through the other elective credit options (p.
-24) to complete the remainder of the 60 credits required for the A.A. degree.
+A.A. degree students will take elective courses or earn credits through the other elective credit options to complete the remainder of the 60 credits required for the A.A. degree.

-The Core Distinctives (p.
-58) curriculum comprises three upper-division courses required of students intending to earn a Bachelor of Arts (B.A.) degree or Bachelor of Science (B.S.) degree through the College of Adult & Professional Studies.
-Core Distinctive courses must be taken in residence.
+The Bethel (p.
+56)Distinctives (p.
+56) curriculum comprises two upper-division courses (6 credits) required of students intending to earn a Bachelor of Arts (B.A.) degree or Bachelor of Science (B.S.) degree through the College of Adult & Professional Studies.
+Bethel Distinctive courses must be taken in residence.

-The Foundations of Academic Readiness (p.
-59) (FAR) curriculum comprises preparatory non-degreeapplicable courses for students whose Accuplacer assessment scores show that additional preparation is needed in order to increase the probability of success in CAPS programs.
-Students may also voluntarily enroll in FAR courses to refresh academic skills.
+The Foundations of Academic Readiness (FAR) curriculum comprises preparatory non-degreeapplicable courses for students whose Accuplacer assessment scores show that additional preparation is needed in order to increase the probability of success in CAPS programs.
+Students may also voluntarily enroll in FAR courses to refresh their academic skills.